-After generations of prophets having pointed the way to the Messiah, the Baptist was given the unique role of pointing Jesus out to a world in desperate need:
+Having followed generations of prophets who proclaimed that the Messiah was coming, the Baptist had been given the unique role of pointing Jesus out and introducing Him to a world in desperate need:

-And after doing so, this great saint and cousin of Jesus did what each of us is called to do: decrease.
+After doing so, this cousin of Jesus did what each of us is called to do: decrease.

-Within the Church’s liturgical year, there is no coincidence that the Solemnity of John the Baptist is placed at the half-way mark to the great Feast of Christmas.
-For in late June, we will have arrived at the longest day of the year.
-Six-months later, we experience the joy of Christmas on the shortest day of the year.
-But from that day forward, the days grow longer.
-Christ increases.
+Within the Church’s liturgical year, it is no coincidence that the Solemnity of John the Baptist (June 24th) is placed at the halfway mark to the great Feast of Christmas.
+For, in late June, we arrive at the longest day of the year.
+And six-months later, on the shortest day of the year, we experience the joy of Christmas.
+And, from that moment onward, Christ increases!

-In a certain sense, with Jesus now upon the scene, John’s mission had been fulfilled.
+For John, with Jesus upon the scene, his mission was fulfilled.
 Years before, at the Visitation, he had an experience of Jesus while residing in his mother’s womb.
-But now, having come face to face with the Creator of the universe, John removes all focus from himself.
-Instead, he points to Jesus.
+But now, having come face-to-face with the Creator of the universe, John removes all focus from himself and points to Jesus.

 I have often reflected upon how the Baptist must have felt as he gazed into Jesus’ eyes.
-What must he have seen?
+What did he see?
 Similarly, as we progress on our faith journey, what do we see?
-If we are younger, perhaps we see a mission that has yet to be explored.
+If we are younger, perhaps we see a mission that has yet to be determined.
 While looking deeply into Jesus’ eyes and into our own hearts, we ponder the ways He may be asking us to use those talents in order that we might build up His body.
-If we are older, we might assess whether we have been good stewards and nurturers of the talents that we have received.
+Or, if we are older, we might assess whether we have been good stewards and nurturers of the talents that we have received.

-And as we do, He fills us with blessings!
-Having received them, we are confidently on our way to fulfilling the unique mission given us on the day of our baptism.
+With John’s courage, let us turn our heads and hear God whisper: decrease.
+By doing so, may we welcome and beckon Him to fill us with His deepest blessings!
+And after receiving them, may we confidently continue on our way to fulfilling the unique mission given us on the day of our baptism.
 Regarding the time horizon?
 Only heaven knows whether our remaining earthly mission consists of days, months, or years.

-But now enveloped within the mystery of God, perhaps our journey is best described by the great American poet, Robert Frost:
+Now enveloped within the mystery of God, our journey is best described by the great American poet, Robert Frost:

 But I have promises to keep,